|

 - expressing feelings of extreme tiredness that are actually indicators of severe emotional exhaustion and a desire to escape emotional pain.

-Quality of life is a multidimensional and personally-subjective concept but the chronic pain, fertility challenges, extreme fatigue and sense of isolation associated with adenomyosis and endometriosis can have a profound negative impact.
+Quality of life is a multidimensional and personally-subjective concept but living with chronic pain, fertility challenges, extreme fatigue and a seemingly endless sense of isolation can have a profound negative impact and lead to anhedonia, an inability to enjoy life caused by a disruption in the brain's reward system.

-Areas of interest that might help inform how you feel include- your level of satisfaction with your ability to perform your daily living activities
+Areas that might help inform how you feel include- your level of satisfaction with your ability to perform your daily living activities

 - the extent to which you have the opportunity to enjoy leisure activities